 If you'd like, you can even turn this into a Halloween photo scavenger hunt!

-- To do that, just bring along your phones and have individuals or teams snap a picture of each Halloween decor item
+- Just bring along your phones and have individuals or teams snap a picture of each Halloween decor item

 - Set a time limit for the hunt - say, 30 minutes

-- And then all meet back at a common place to show & compare photos!
+- Then all meet back at a common place to show & compare photos!

 And when you finish your hunt, enjoy some warm apple cider together and a fun seasonal story -- see our 14 Cozy Books that Celebrate Fall for some ideas!